stat660-f18/course-questions-wiki/week-07/README.md

 - Answer(whu8-stat660): In this case, the length of the variable's first reference in the DATA step will determin the length.
 - Question(llopez37-stat660) Can you set up different formats and lengths for specific variable names?
 - Question (anguyen152-stat660): Are the "Length" values numeric all the time ?
+- Answer(jduan10-stat660): We usually write the number of bytes in the LENGTH statement.
 - Question (jduan10-stat660): Can we use LENGTH statement after the first value is referenced in the DATA step?
 * Question (yli110-stat660): What are the possilbe ways to determine the length of a new variable?